-MIKAMI It is a valuable opinion that even a slight shift in timing can change the effectiveness of after-sales follow-up and customer satisfaction.
+MIKAMI) It is a valuable opinion that even a slight shift in timing can change the effectiveness of after-sales follow-up and customer satisfaction.
 In the invisible world of insurance products, a relationship of trust with customers is an extremely important factor, and we would like to further improve our measures to realize careful after-sales follow-ups.

-Activities began, I received a call from a customer saying, "I received the insurance payment, thank you."
+KAJINUMA In one instance, before the Smart Follow-up Activities began, I received a call from a customer saying, "I received the insurance payment, thank you."
 I felt happy to hear from the customer and could feel how the customer felt.
 Now, we are trying to do the opposite and contact the customer in a timely manner.
 Through this activity, I would like to make our customers happy and build a stronger relationship of trust with them.